IgnitionBoulder/2015week1/deliverables/README.md

 **What are elements?**
-elements make up the web page, tags mark the beginning and end of an element for example <body>  body is the element.
+elements make up the web page, tags mark the beginning and end of an element.

 **What are tags?**
 tags help make up HTML, they surround elements and apply meaning to it.